nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 [View plot in new window](/htmlwidgets/fitterhappier/album_chart.html){:target="_blank"}

 Of all nine studio albums, Radiohead's latest release, "A Moon Shaped Pool," boasts the lowest average gloom index.
 This is driven largely by the fact that its finale, "True Love Waits," was the gloomiest song overall.
-It's also apparent that "A Moon Shaped Pool" broke a trend of relatively less depressing albums since 2003's "Hail to the Thief."
+It's also apparent that "A Moon Shaped Pool" broke a trend of increasingly less depressing albums since 2003's "Hail to the Thief" and directly followed the band's least sad album, "The King of Limbs."

 This was a really fun dataset to work with, and there are plenty of other interesting things to explore here (artist comparisons, within album sadness, additional song features, etc.).
 Thanks for reading!

+<b><em>Update: March 1, 2017</em></b>
+<br><em>The gloom index for "Weird Fishes/ Arpeggi" in an earlier version of this post was calculated with missing lyrics due to a naming discrepancy between the Genius and Spotify APIs.
+Resolving the issue dropped the track's gloom index from to 40.43 to 25.1 and the "In Rainbows" album average from 53.85 to 52.31.
+The graph and text have been updated to reflect this change, and the `hchart` code is now compatible with version 0.5.0 of `highcharter`.
+The code for scraping Genius Lyrics has also been updated to include error handling and better eliminate punctuation and meta-info contained in the lyrics, neither of which significantly affected the gloom index in the previous version.</em>